 For the crust: Heat oven to 350.
 Mix together the butter and sugar.
 Add the flour, almonds and vanilla.
 When it all comes together into a nice dough, place it into a 13×9 baking dish and press evenly until the dough covers the entire bottom of the pan.
 Chill for about 15 minutes.
 Bake for 20 minutes, until light brown.
 Allow to cool.

-For the filling (oh yum, the best part): Whisk the eggs, sugar, zest together until well mixed.
+For the filling (oh yum, the best part): Whisk the eggs, sugar and zest together until well mixed.
 Add the lemon juice and the flour.
 Whisk, whisk until really smooth and all the little flour lumps are gone.
 If you have to smoosh the lumps against the side of your bowl, do that.
 You want a smooth filling!
-Pour this onto your cooled crust and bake at 350 for about 25-30 minutes.
+Pour the filling onto your cooled crust and bake at 350 for about 25-30 minutes.
+A very thin sugary crust will form on top.
 Allow to cool completely before cutting into squares.
 Sprinkle with powdered sugar.
 Ohhhhhhhhhh, you are going to love, love these.

 Note: you don’t have to use almonds in your crust.
 Just replace the almonds with flour.
 But its really good with almonds.
 Pistachios are great too.
 Maybe you should make two batches! one with nuts, one without! yes!